-Before starting any activity in your business it’s vital that you ask yourself if it’s the most productive thing you can be doing that’s going to bring you close to your goal.
+Before starting any activity in your business it’s vital that you ask yourself if it’s the most productive thing you can be doing that’s going to bring you closer to your goal.
 And don’t be confused, often highly productive things take very little activity to accomplish, and sometimes low productivity things take a tonne of activity.
 They aren’t tied together.

 But whatever you do, don’t ever point fingers.
-We are all in charge of our own lives, our own businesses and our own futures.
+We are all in charge of our own lives, our own businesses, and our own futures.

 To your success,